ncsa/lab-dragon/doc/rules.md

 - Any field that has the word `time` in the name, will be automatically timestamped if the argument passed is `None` or `''`.
 - You cannot add a key called ID, this is reserved for the entity UUID generator.
-- Any Link is done by a string UUID.
 - In the comment section, the user can place a string that will be displayed in the document, or a path to a file.
 The supported data types are in the enum in generator.display module.
 - Each comment in an entity contains metadata associated with this comment.
 Comments contain the following fields: